Catalina Island Glass Bottom Boat Tours

-Glass-bottom boats are unique creations that allow you to see the water you are floating over.
-A trivia fact is that Catalina Island was the very first location that used a glass-bottom boat.
-The first prototype was invented and used in 1896.
-For many years, the MV Phoenix was the only glass-bottom boat in town, operated by the SCI.
+Glass bottom boats are unique creations that allow you to see the water you are floating over.
+A trivia fact is that Catalina Island was the very first location that used a glass bottom boat.
+The first prototype Catalina Island glass bottom boat was invented and used in 1896.
+For many years, the MV Phoenix was the only glass-bottom boat in Avalon, operated by the SCI.
 However, it was retired in 1994.

-Now there are many high-tech glass-bottom boats, many of which are now semi-submersible for even closer oceanic experience.
+Now there are many high-tech glass bottom boats in Catalina Island, many of which are now semi-submersible for even closer oceanic experience.
 These newer vessels not only have glass floors but also seats that sink down under the water surface.
-While floating on the water, guests are treated to views of fish and other marine life.
+Guests can view fish and other marine life while floating on the water.
 Indeed, you are able to see not just schools of fish but a fish’s perspective.
 Semi-submersible floats are common around Lovers Cove.

-Adventure awaits you under the sea on Catalina Island
+Adventure awaits you on Catalina Island glass bottom boats

-The Adventure Tours Company sells tickets on the mainland at the San Pedro Boat Terminal.
-The glass-bottom boat is called the Ocean View.
-There are 3,000 watts of highlighting that showcase the many wondrous creatures under the sea.
-A glass-bottom boat ride is more than just an aquatic tour.
+The Catalina Adventure Tours company sells tickets in Avalon for the glass bottom boat tour that lasts approximately 45 minutes.
+They have Catalina Island’s newest glass bottom boat called the Sea View.
+Your adventure tour will highlight and showcase the many wondrous creatures under the sea.
+A Catalina Island glass bottom boat ride is more than just an aquatic tour.
 It’s unlike anything you’ve ever experienced and gives you a brand new perspective of underwater ocean life.
 If you have never experienced a glass boat ride then make plans this vacation season!
 Walk, don’t run—enjoy the beauty!